-Boracay has been described as the mythical deserted island to which people fantasize about fleeing when they are stressed at work.
-The best beach on the island is called White Beach, which is a 4 km stretch of beautiful white sand on the western side of the island.
-This is one of the few naturally produced white sand beaches in the world.
+Boracay has been described as the mythical deserted island that people fantasize about fleeing when stressed at work.
+The best beach on the island is called White Beach, a 4 km stretch of beautiful white sand on the island’s western side.
+This is one of the few naturally produced white sand beaches worldwide.

 Asian Spirit took us to the Caticlan airport, and from Caticlan, a boat took us to the Seawind Resort at Boracay’s White Beach.
 We were greeted with a beaded necklace.
 The resort was very nice.

 After checking into the bungalow, we went to explore the beach.
-This was definitely the finest beach we have seen.
-The sand was so white and tiny, the water was so turquoise blue, and as the sun was out, it was difficult to keep my eyes open without sunglasses.
+This was the finest beach we have seen.
+The sand was so white and tiny, the water was so turquoise blue, and it was challenging to keep my eyes open without sunglasses as the sun was out.
 And we did not have sunglasses.
-But of course, in the normal tourist spot, the sunglasses sellers come to you.
+But sunglasses sellers come to you in the usual tourist spot.
 We bought two pairs of sunglasses for 200 PHP each, and now we were reasonably equipped.

-Because of the monsoon wind blowing from the White Beach side in August, the sea was rough and swimming in the sea was extreme, but we did it.
-After swimming, we were targets for different beach-sellers.
-We bought only fruits, but offers ranged from a snorkeling trip to a massage.
+Because of the monsoon wind blowing from the White Beach side in August, the sea was rough, and swimming in the ocean was extreme, but we did it.
+After swimming, we were targets for different beach sellers.
+We bought only fruits but offered ranged from a snorkeling trip to a massage.

-After walking on the beach and having a seafood soup for lunch, we went on the island tour by tricycle.
-The tricycle did not look very new, but it was still an interesting ride.
-Although our help was needed, once it got stuck in the mud or did not have enough power to head up to the mountain.
+After walking on the beach and having seafood soup for lunch, we went on the island tour by tricycle.
+The tricycle did not look very new, but it was still an exciting ride.
+However, our help was needed once it got stuck in the mud or did not have enough power to head up to the mountain.

 The first spot was Mount Luho, the highest point in Boracay.
 It rises to an altitude of about 100 meters above sea level.
 The panoramic view from the top makes the demanding climb or ride worthwhile.
-For our tricycle, the ride was too hard with three people sitting on top, so two of us took a walk.
+The ride was too hard for our tricycle, with three people sitting on top, so two of us took a walk.

-After that, the driver took us to his home in Punta Bunga village.
+Afterward, the driver took us to his home in Punta Bunga village.
 Compared to what we saw in Port Barton, life here was more developed.
-The house itself was tiny, but for example, electricity was here 24 hours a day.
+The house was tiny, but electricity was here 24 hours a day.

-We had a nice evening on the beach, just walking.
-We also had the famous Filipino massage, which was really good.
-We had dinner at the resort with some San Miquels.
+We had a lovely evening on the beach, just walking.
+We also had the famous Filipino massage, which was good.
+We had dinner at the resort with some San Miguel.
 I must say, I like Filipino food.
-It is not something really special, but well flavored.
+It is not something extraordinary but well-flavored.

-The next morning, we visited Talipapa Market—a place where hordes of locals and tourists hang on the streets, where anything can be bought and all prices are haggled.
-Here you can do one of two things, or both: shop til you drop for beachwear, souvenirs, trinkets, fresh fruits, and whatnot, or just feast your senses on the riot of colors and cacophony of sounds.
+The following day, we visited Talipapa Market—where hordes of locals and tourists hang on the streets, where anything can be bought, and all prices are haggled.
+Here you can do one of two things or both: shop til you drop for beachwear, souvenirs, trinkets, fresh fruits, and whatnot, or feast your senses on the riot of colors and cacophony of sounds.

 Later, we spent time on the beach and pool, enjoying the sun.
-The wind was really strong that day.
-Because of that, the banca boat was not able to land on the white beach.
+The wind was mighty that day.
+Because of that, the banca boat could not land on the white beach.

-By the evening, we arrived in Makati City at our hotel in order to work another week.
+By the evening, we arrived in Makati City at our hotel to work for another week.